This page was reviewed under our medical and editorial policy by

 These therapies may lead to weight loss by causing side effects such as:

 Good nutrition is an essential component of combating cancer-related weight loss.
-While you may be used to eating a balanced diet with an emphasis on vegetables, fruits and whole grains, you may need to tweak this approach if you’ve lost a lot of weight from your illness or its treatment.
-This may help you build up your strength, return to a healthy weight, and ensure that your body is properly fueled with key nutrients.
+While the patient may be used to eating a balanced diet with an emphasis on vegetables, fruits and whole grains, he or she may need to tweak this approach if the illness or its treatment has caused significant weight loss.
+This may help patients build up strength, return to a healthy weight, and ensure that the body is properly fueled with key nutrients.

-You may likely have unique nutritional needs, depending on factors such as your cancer type and stage, symptoms and treatment side effects, the amount of weight loss and any nutritional deficits that have occurred.
+Cancer patients may likely have unique nutritional needs, depending on factors such as the cancer type and stage, symptoms and treatment side effects, the amount of weight loss and any nutritional deficits that have occurred.

 It may be helpful to:

-A registered dietitian specializing in oncology may design a personalized nutrition plan for you, tailored to your needs.
+A registered dietitian specializing in oncology may design a personalized nutrition plan tailored to the patient's needs.

-Your doctor may recommend medicine to help you regain weight or prevent further weight loss, including:
+The patient's doctor may recommend medicine to help him or her regain weight or prevent further weight loss, including:

-If cancer-related weight loss is significant and accompanied by muscle loss, you may have a condition called cachexia or "wasting" syndrome.
-Cachexia isn’t the kind of weight loss that may be easily thwarted by increasing your calorie intake, as it’s caused by the body mistakenly breaking down muscle tissue and fat.
+If cancer-related weight loss is significant and accompanied by muscle loss, the patient may have a condition called cachexia or "wasting" syndrome.
+Cancer cachexia isn’t the kind of weight loss that may be easily thwarted by increasing calorie intake, as it’s caused by the body mistakenly breaking down muscle tissue and fat.

 Cachexia is especially common in people with cancer that has widely metastasized, or spread throughout the body.
 It affects up to 80 percent of people with advanced cancer and contributes to about one-third of all cancer deaths.
 Cachexia is typically diagnosed in people who have: